 Walgreens Balance Rewards

 Walgreens is one activity tracker you don’t have to think about when it comes to redemption terms.
 The Walgreens app serves as an activity tracker, membership card, sales circular and prescription refiller all in one.
 With each healthy step you take, you’re on your way to earning Balance Rewards that can be redeemed like cash at any Walgreens store.
 It’s easy to be greeted with a nice surprise from the cashier stating you have a reward available that you can apply toward your purchase.
-(Which reminds me, I have another $10 in the bank!)

 Price: Free for iOS and Android devices at Walgreens